 Professor Love does not hold regular office hours.
-He will arrive 10 minutes before each class, and stay afterwards, as well, to address any drop-in student concerns that can be addressed in that setting.
+He will stay after class to address any drop-in student concerns that can be addressed in that setting.

 - If you have any unique concerns about the course, need special accommodations or have any other issues you want to discuss with Professor Love specifically, please email him (Thomas dot Love at case dot edu) and he'll respond as quickly as possible. - Remember that most questions about course materials are best asked through Campuswire or at TA Office Hours so that we can share the answers across all students in the course.